CedricLeon/Survey_RS-ML-FPGA/README.md

 ***

 ### Methodological Considerations
 > The section below was originally contained in the manuscript.
-It consists in a shortened version of the complete [methodological considerations](Methodological_decisions.md).
+It consists of a shortened version of the complete [methodological considerations](Methodological_decisions.md).

 Due to the heterogeneity of the surveyed research, arising from diverse backgrounds, motivations, data, models, and hardware platforms, we make several methodological decisions to ensure consistency and clarity in result reporting.